cypherics/stitchNsplit/README.md

     whenever such situation arises, the grid adjusts its position without compromising the grid size, thus generating overlapping grid in the mesh

-    How To Check if Mesh will generate overlapping grid
-    <code>if mesh size % grid size</code> then the returned mesh has overlapped grids

 - #### NonOverlapping Grid

     No matter what the provided grid size, the goal is to find a grid size which can be evenly distributed over the provided mesh size, if the provided sizes presents the possibility of a overlap then the size of the grid is adjusted, to provide non overlapping grid

-    When will my Grid Size Change
-    <code>if mesh size % grid size</code> then the grid size will be changed

 <table>
   <tr>
     <td>Mesh with Overlapping Grid</td>